Triangularisation of Singularly Perturbed Logarithmic Differential Systems of Rank 2: Singularly Perturbed Systems

 The proof of this theorem is to gauge transform $\AA$ into an upper-triangular system, solve the upper-triangular system explicitly, and use these solutions to construct the desired filtration.

 \paragraph{Solving a triangular system.} Any triangular system \eqref{190321135803} can be solved directly by integration.
 To write down an explicit basis of solutions, let $D \times S$ be a domain of the form \eqref{190321000908} where the triangular system \eqref{190321135803} is defined.
-We choose any nonzero basepoint $x_\ast \in D$, and introduce the following notation: \eqn{ f_i (x, \epsilon) \coleq \exp \left( - \int_{x_\ast}^x \lambda_i (t, \epsilon) \frac{\dd{t}}{\epsilon t} \right) \qtext{and} f_{ij} (x, \epsilon) \coleq \exp \left( - \int_{x_\ast}^x \lambda_{ij} (t, \epsilon) \frac{\dd{t}}{\epsilon t} \right) \fullstop{,} } where $\lambda_{ij} \coleq \lambda_i - \lambda_j$.
-If $(\vec{e}_1, \vec{e}_2)$ is the standard basis of $\Complex^2$, then using the method of variation of parameters, we obtain a basis of solutions of the system \eqref{190321135803}: \eqntag{ \phi_1 \coleq f_1 \vec{e}_1 \qtext{and} \phi_2 \coleq f_2 \big(\vec{e}_2 + c_{12} \vec{e}_1 \big) \fullstop{,} } where \eqntag{ c_{12} = c_{12} (x, \epsilon) \coleq \CC f_{12} (x, \epsilon) - f_{12} (x, \epsilon) \int_{x_\ast}^x f_{21} (t, \epsilon) u (t, \epsilon) \dd{t} \fullstop{,} } for an integration constant $\CC$ which is allowed to depend on $\epsilon$ and $x_\ast$.
+We choose any nonzero basepoint $x_\ast \in D$, and introduce the following notation: \eqn{ f_i (x, \hbar) \coleq \exp \left( - \int_{x_\ast}^x \lambda_i (t, \hbar) \frac{\dd{t}}{\hbar t} \right) \qtext{and} f_{ij} (x, \hbar) \coleq \exp \left( - \int_{x_\ast}^x \lambda_{ij} (t, \hbar) \frac{\dd{t}}{\hbar t} \right) \fullstop{,} } where $\lambda_{ij} \coleq \lambda_i - \lambda_j$.
+If $(\vec{e}_1, \vec{e}_2)$ is the standard basis of $\Complex^2$, then using the method of variation of parameters, we obtain a basis of solutions of the system \eqref{190321135803}: \eqntag{ \phi_1 \coleq f_1 \vec{e}_1 \qtext{and} \phi_2 \coleq f_2 \big(\vec{e}_2 + c_{12} \vec{e}_1 \big) \fullstop{,} } where \eqntag{ c_{12} = c_{12} (x, \hbar) \coleq \CC f_{12} (x, \hbar) - f_{12} (x, \hbar) \int_{x_\ast}^x f_{21} (t, \hbar) u (t, \hbar) \dd{t} \fullstop{,} } for an integration constant $\CC$ which is allowed to depend on $\hbar$ and $x_\ast$.

-\paragraph{A vanishing lemma.} Our aim is to construct a basis of solutions $\set{\phi_1, \phi_2}$ which has $\epsilon$-asymptotic behaviour that we can control.
-For this, we need the following vanishing lemma, whose proof can be found in \Autoref{190908174159}.
+\paragraph{A vanishing lemma.} Our aim is to construct a basis of solutions $\set{\phi_1, \phi_2}$ which has $\hbar$-asymptotic behaviour that we can control.
+For this, we need the following vanishing lemma, whose proof can be found at the end of this subsection.

-\begin{lem}{190328150555} There is a unique way to choose the integration constant $\CC = \CC (\epsilon, x_\ast)$ in \eqref{190325155749} such that $c_{12}$ is independent of the basepoint $x_\ast$ and satisfies the following bounds: \eqnstag{ \big| c_{12} (x, \epsilon) \big| &\lesssim |x| \qqquad \text{as $x \to 0$ uniformly in $\epsilon \in S$,} \\ \big| c_{12} (x, \epsilon) \big| &\lesssim |\epsilon| \qqquad \text{as $\epsilon \to 0$ along $I$ uniformly in $x \in D$.} } Moreover, $c_{12}$ is holomorphic but possibly multivalued with at most a logarithmic branch singularity at the points $(0, \epsilon) \in D \times S$ for $\epsilon = \frac{\nu_2 - \nu_1}{n+1}$ for all $n \in \Integer_{\geq 0}$, and admits a uniform Gevrey asymptotic expansion along $\hat{\Theta}$. \end{lem}
+\begin{lem}{190328150555} There is a unique way to choose the integration constant $\CC = \CC (\hbar, x_\ast)$ in \eqref{190325155749} such that $c_{12}$ is independent of the basepoint $x_\ast$ and satisfies the following bounds: \eqnstag{ \big| c_{12} (x, \hbar) \big| &\lesssim |x| \qqquad \text{as $x \to 0$ uniformly in $\hbar \in S$,} \\ \big| c_{12} (x, \hbar) \big| &\lesssim |\hbar| \qqquad \text{as $\hbar \to 0$ along $I$ uniformly in $x \in D$.} } Moreover, $c_{12}$ is holomorphic but possibly multivalued with at most a logarithmic branch singularity at the points $(0, \hbar) \in D \times S$ for $\hbar = \frac{\nu_2 - \nu_1}{n+1}$ for all $n \in \Integer_{\geq 0}$, and admits a uniform Gevrey asymptotic expansion along $\hat{\Theta}$. \end{lem}